He's Just Not That into You (film): Beth and Neil

-Gigi's co-worker, Beth Murphy, lives with her boyfriend Neil, a friend of Ben's.
+Gigi's co-worker Beth Murphy lives with her boyfriend Neil, a friend of Ben's.
 After seven years together, Beth wants to get married, but Neil opposes marriage.
-Gigi announces she will no longer misinterpret vague gestures and comments, and says that men who delay marrying likely never intend to.
-This spurs Beth to confront Neil, who remains adamant that he never wants to marry, and she breaks up with him.
+Gigi announces she will no longer misinterpret vague gestures and comments, and says that men who delay marrying likely never will.
+Beth confronts Neil, who insists he will never marry, so she ends it.

-Preparations for her younger sister's wedding reopen the issue after Beth hears backhanded comments from various family members.
+Preparations for Beth's younger sister's wedding reopen the issue after Beth hears multiple backhanded comments from family members.
 During the reception, her father Ken suffers a heart attack.
-Beth cares for him as he recuperates at home while her sisters wallow and their husbands remain glued to the television with constant takeout food while refusing to help at all.
-Beth's patience wanes as the household grows more dysfunctional and the chores start to pile up.
-However, just when she's about to snap, she is shocked to find Neil, who learned of her father's heart attack and rushed over, finishing the dishes in a now clean kitchen, doing the laundry, and restocking the fridge.
-They reconcile, with Beth assuring Neil that she wants him back without being married.
+Beth cares for him as he recuperates at home while her sisters wallow and their husbands binge watch television, constantly ordering takeout while not helping at all.

+Beth's patience wanes as the household grows more dysfunctional and the chores pile up.
+However, just when she is about to snap, she is shocked to find Neil, who learned of her father's heart attack and rushed over, finishing the dishes in a now clean kitchen, doing the laundry, and restocking the fridge.
+They reconcile, with Beth assuring Neil she wants him back without being married.
 Neil later proposes, and they wed aboard his sailboat.